Students and Volunteers

 - 3.00 – 3.30 During this time you may be asked to escort children to their buses, or complete preparation work in the classroom.

-Health and Safety Sign in and out every time you enter and leave the building, make sure you indicate which class you are working in, in the signing in file.
+Health and Safety Sign in and out every time you enter and leave the building.
 Please familiarise yourself with the fire exits in your area.
 In the event of a fire follow instructions that staff give you.

 Absences If you are unable to come into school for any reason, phone school before 8.30 on 0161 724 2266 to let us know when and why you will be away.